 - Family capacity measurement and improvement

-Results are reported to an Advisory Committee of professional practitioners, the Governing Board (bi-annually) and to our funders.
+Results are reported to an Advisory Committee of professional practitioners and to the Governing Board bi-annually.

-There appears to be many agencies doing similar work – is this duplication of services efficient?
+There appears to be many agencies doing similar work – is this duplication of services perhaps inefficient?

 It is true there is similar work being carried out, but each agency specializes in meeting different needs of the community.
 These specialized services fill vital gaps in the social support system.
 The diversity and immediate response ensures that very difficult and often complicated social needs are addressed with minimal bureaucratic delay.